-- (a) The certified assessed valuation as of January 1, 2022, as provided by Williamson Central Appraisal District ("WCAD").
-See "TAXING PROCEDURES." - (b) The estimated assessed valuation as August 1, 2022, as provided by WCAD, is included solely for purposes of illustration.
+- (a) The certified assessed valuation as of January 1, 2023, as provided by Williamson Central Appraisal District ("WCAD").
+See "TAXING PROCEDURES." - (b) The estimated assessed valuation as December 1, 2023, as provided by WCAD, is included solely for purposes of illustration.
 Taxes are levied on value as certified by WCAD as of January 1 of each year.
 Consequently, this estimate will not be used to produce the tax revenue for the District.
-See "TAXING PROCEDURES." - (c) Includes the Bonds. - (d) The District levied a 2022 tax rate of \$0.7844 at its meeting on September 7, 2022.
-See "TAXING PROCEDURES." - (e) Unaudited as of October 4, 2022.
-Does not include 382,500 of capitalized interest included in the Bond proceeds, to be deposited into the Debt Service Fund upon closing.
-Neither Texas law nor the Bond Order requires the District to maintain any particular sum in the debt service fund. - (f) See "TAX DATA Tax Collections Table 10." - (g) See "DEBT SERVICE REQUIREMENTS TABLE 3." - (h) Based upon 3.0 residents per completed and occupied single family home.
+See "TAXING PROCEDURES." - (c) Includes the Bonds. - (d) The District levied a 2023 tax rate of \$0.7630 at its meeting in September 2023.
+See "TAXING PROCEDURES." - (e) Unaudited as of January 10, 2024.
+Does not include approximately twelve (12) months' capitalized interest (\$179,399) included in the Bond proceeds, to be deposited into the Debt Service Fund upon closing.
+Neither Texas law nor the Bond Order requires the District to maintain any particular sum in the Debt Service Fund. - (f) As of December 31, 2023.
+In the process of collection and due without penalty by January 31, 2024.
+See "TAX DATA Tax Collections Table 10." - (g) See "TAX DATA Tax Collections Table 10." - (h) See "DEBT SERVICE REQUIREMENTS TABLE 3." - (i) Based upon 3.0 residents per completed and occupied single family home.